-- 5.1 As part of their Induction programme new colleagues should be asked to read the following: - (a) V03 Safeguarding Children in Education in Education in Education in Education in Education - (b) AOP41 Professional Relationship Boundaries - (c) Aspris Employee Handbook - (d) A copy of the locally completed AOP Form: 15 (and AOP Form: 16). - (e) A copy of Keeping Children Safe in Education 2022 (including all annexes) along with Part 1 (In Welsh services a copy of Keeping Learners Safe Guidance document 158/2015 (2015)) - (f) A copy of ACS04 Positive Behaviour Management - (g) A copy of AOP Form: 15B - (h) Details of the safeguarding response to children who go missing from education. - It is the responsibility of the Head Teacher to ensure that all colleagues comply with the induction and training plan, which is centrally managed and monitored by People Development in Central People Team and to regularly view the compliance levels via Aspris Academy reports.
-The e-Learning module will be completed by all colleagues within two weeks of appointment to the job role with regular updates.
+- 5.1 As part of their Induction programme new colleagues should be asked to read the following: - (a) V03 Safeguarding Children in Education Wales - (b) AOP41 Professional Relationship Boundaries - (c) Aspris Employee Handbook - (d) A copy of the locally completed AOP Form: 15 (and AOP Form: 16). - (e) A copy of Part 1 (In Welsh services a copy of Keeping Learners Safe 2015- Guidance document 158/2015 (2015)) - (f) A copy of ACS04 Positive Behaviour Management - (g) A copy of AOP Form: 15B

-- 5.2.1 Further face to face training for all colleagues will be carried out by the Safeguarding Lead, dedicated internal trainers or an agreed external provider, based on assessment of risk for the particular service. - 5.3 All employees working in Aspris services will undertake the eLearning training module on Safeguarding Children to enable them to recognise early signs of abuse and understand how to communicate concerns to Safeguarding Leads and share vital information between agencies.
-The eLearning module will be completed by all colleagues within the first two weeks of appointment to the job role, followed by annual refreshers. - DSL/DSPs will attend centrally arranged combined adult and children & young people learning that is provided by an external training provider (two days DSL/DSP Face to Face, and one day DSL/DSP Face to Face Refresher annually).
+- (h) All Wales Child Protection Procedure - 5.2 It is the responsibility of the Head Teacher to ensure that all colleagues comply with the induction and training plan, which is centrally managed and monitored by People Development in Central People Team and to regularly view the compliance levels via Aspris Academy reports.
+The e-Learning module will be completed by all colleagues within two weeks of appointment to the job role with regular updates. - 5.2.1 Further face to face training for all colleagues will be carried out by the Safeguarding Person, dedicated internal trainers or an agreed external provider, based on assessment of risk for the particular service. - 5.3 All employees working in Aspris services will undertake the eLearning training module on Safeguarding Children to enable them to recognise early signs of abuse and understand how to communicate concerns to Safeguarding Persons and share vital information between agencies.
+The eLearning module will be completed by all colleagues within thfirst two weeks of appointment to the job role, followed by annual refreshers. - 5.4 DSPs will attend centrally arranged combined adult and children & young people learning that is provided by an external training provider (two days DSP/DSP Face to Face, and one day DSP Face to Face Refresher annually).
 To ensure consistency of standards.
-Successful completion of these courses permits the trainer to deliver face to face training at their service providing they meet the competencies agreed by the Aspris Safeguarding Committee, in addition to LSP/LSCB/ Scotland Local CPC learning offered locally. - 5.5 The Head Teacher should ensure that the training materials and guidelines provided by LSP/LSCB/ Scotland Local CPC are available to all employees. - Governing bodies and proprietors will complete Level 1 E-Learning Safeguarding course (via Learning Lounge) at induction, they should be aware of their obligations under the Human Rights Act 1998 21, the Equality Act 2010, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements.
+Successful completion of these courses permits the trainer to deliver face to face-to-faceg at their service providing they meet the competencies agreed by the Aspris Safeguarding Committee, in addition to LSP/LSCB/ Scotland Local CPC learning offered locally. - 5.5 The Head Teacher should ensure that the training materials and guidelines provided by Local Safeguarding Board are available to all employees. - 5.6 Governing bodies and proprietors will complete Level 1 E-Learning Safeguarding course (via Learning Lounge) at induction, they should be aware of their obligations under the Human Rights Act 1998 21, the Equality Act 2010, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements.